Clan Hunter: 17th century

 Successive generations of Hunters were more peaceful Lairds and tended to their estates and looked after their tenants.
+Younger sons and junior branches of the house of Hunterstoun entered the church and the professions.
 Robert Hunter who was a son of the twentieth Laird graduated at the University of Glasgow in 1643 and was minister of West Kilbride.
 He bought lands and founded the Hunters of Kirkland branch of the clan.
+William Hunter, son of Robert Hunter, provost of Ayr, was an Episcopalian clergyman and Jacobite, who witnessed the proclamation issued by James, the Old Pretender during the rebellion of 1715 and was ejected as a result from his ministry at Banff.

-A grandson of the twentieth Laird was another Robert Hunter who served under Marlborough and was Governor of Virginia and later Governor of New York.
+A grandson of the twentieth Laird was another Robert Hunter who served under Marlborough and was Governor of Virginia and later Governor of New York..
+Hunter was among the outstanding colonial governors of the period.
+He was a scholar, poet, and Fellow of the Royal Society, and wrote 'Androboros': a satirical play aimed at his political opponents, which is believed to be first work of theatre publicly performed in New York.

 18th and 19th centuries

 The family suffered from financial problems in the early eighteenth century.
 These problems were resolved by yet another Robert Hunter, a younger son of the twenty second Laird who succeeded to the estate and managed it well.
 He was succeeded by his daughter, Eleanora, who married her cousin, Robert Caldwell.
 He assumed the name Hunter and together they improved the estate and built the present Hunterston House.
 Their son had two daughters: Jane Hunter who married Gould Weston and Eleanor who married Robert William Cochran-Patrick.